Tools · Cost-of-Living Adjuster

 - Pressure-testing a "no-tax state" pitch.
 Houston, Miami, Tampa, Nashville, Seattle all skip state income tax.
 That alone can be worth ~10% on a BigLaw salary.

 - Anchoring a counter-offer.
-If the firm is hiring you out of NYC and asking you to relocate to LA at the same nominal, you can show what the COL gap looks like in numbers.
+If the firm is hiring you out of NYC and asking you to relocate to LA at the same headline salary, you can show what the market-cost gap looks like in numbers.

 What this tool is NOT